foundryvtt/dnd5e/wiki/Enrichers.md

 #### Chat Usage

 The damage enricher can be used from chat, bringing up the damage dialog.
-If used when a token is selected, it will roll using the stats from actor.
+If used when a token is selected, it will roll using the stats from that actor.
 Otherwise it will fall back to the player's assigned character, or roll generically if no character is assigned.

 ```
 // Example: Damage rolls